elnomade/slnconverter/README.md

-Sln Converter
+﻿Sln Converter
 =============

-A tool to convert Visual Studio Solution files (sln) into/out of xml, to aid in reconciling differences and merges.
+A tool (still in alpha!) to convert Visual Studio Solution files (sln) into/out of xml, to aid in reconciling differences and merges.

 I built this tool to enable safe and reliable diffing of complex VS solution files.
 The converter translates the solution file into a structured format - it is not just a map from SLN format to XML.